 Yes.
 We offer a corporate subsidy program in which employers can contribute to FasTrak accounts.
 A minimum of 100 participants is required.
-Please have your human resources representative call The Toll Roads for details at (949) 754-3460.
+Please have your human resources representative call The Toll Roads for details at (949) 727-4800.

 Yes, boats and trailers can be towed on The Toll Roads.
-If paying with FasTrak or an ExpressAccount, the license plate of the boat or trailer must be registered to your account - which can be done online or by using our free app.
-California State Highway laws also apply on The Toll Roads, therefore any vehicle pulling a boat or trailer must follow the same rules and regulations as on the regular highways.
-Boats and trailers cannot be towed on the 91 Express Lanes, the 10-mile tollway in the median of the 91 Freeway that are owned and operated by the Orange County Transportation Authority and Riverside County Transportation Commission.
+If paying with an electronic tolling account, the license plate number of the boat or trailer must be listed on your account.
+You can add the plate online or using our free app.
+California State Highway laws also apply on The Toll Roads, therefore any vehicle pulling a boat or trailer must follow the same rules and regulations as on the other highways.
+Please note, boats and trailers cannot be towed in the 91 Express Lanes (Opens in a new window) , the tolled lanes in the median of the 91 Freeway that are owned and operated by the Orange County Transportation Authority and Riverside County Transportation Commission.

 For more information please visit:

-In order to drive The Toll Roads, a vehicle without a license plate must pay using FasTrak and have a transponder properly mounted to the windshield.
+If the vehicle does not have a license plate for some reason, it must have a FasTrak transponder properly mounted to the windshield.
 It is illegal to drive The Toll Roads in a vehicle that has no license plates and no FasTrak transponder.
-CHP patrol our roads to enforce this law.
+The California Highway Patrol monitors The Toll Roads to enforce this law.

 If you have a hardcase switchable transponder: Before driving The Toll Roads, add the vehicle's license plate number to your account temporarily and transfer the hardcase transponder to the vehicle.